sorbet/sorbet/website/docs/error-reference.md

 ## 7014

-Sorbet has a special method called `T.reveal_type` which can be useful for debugging. `T.reveal_type(expr)` will report an error that shows what the static component of Sorbet thinks the result type of `expr` is.
+Sorbet has a special method called `T.reveal_type` which can be useful for debugging. `T.reveal_type(expr)` will report an error in the output of `srb tc` that shows what the static component of Sorbet thinks the result type of `expr` is.

 Making this an error is nice for two reasons: